Chapter 6 Conveyance & Transportation Issues

 IMPORTATION OF HUMAN REMAINS FOR INTERMENT OR CREMATION

 Except for cremated remains, human remains intended for interment (placement in a grave or tomb) or cremation after entry into the United States must be accompanied by a death certificate stating the cause of death.
 A death certificate is an official document signed by a coroner, health care provider, or other official authorized to make a declaration of cause of death.
 Death certificates written in a language other than English must be accompanied by an English translation.
+Any requirements of the country of origin, air carrier, US Customs and Border Protection, and the Transportation Security Administration must also be met.

 Remains of a Person Known or Suspected to Have Died from a Quarantinable Communicable Disease